-Loeys-Dietz syndrome is a genetic disorder that is caused by a mutation (gene change) in either the TGFBR1 or TGFBR2 genes (transforming growth factor beta receptor 1 or 2), the SMAD3 gene (mothers against decapentaplegic homolog 3) or the TGFB2 gene (tgfbeta 2 or transforming growth factor beta 2 ligand).
+Loeys-Dietz syndrome is a genetic disorder that is caused by a mutation (gene change) in either the TGFBR1 or TGFBR2 genes (transforming growth factor beta receptor 1 or 2), the SMAD2 or SMAD3 genes (mothers against decapentaplegic homolog 2 or 3) or the TGFB2 or TGFB3 genes (tgfbeta 2 or 3, or transforming growth factor beta 2 or 3 ligand).

 These genes encode for the receptors and other molecules involved in the tgf-beta pathway.
 Correlation between the genetic cause of LDS and physical manifestation continues to evolve.

-There are four genetic causes of Loeys-Dietz syndrome, with the proposed naming system.
+There are five genetic causes of Loeys-Dietz syndrome, with the proposed naming system.

 - Loeys-Dietz syndrome 1 caused by mutations in the TGFBR1 gene